chestwood96/ActuallyLinearFilamentWidthSensor/README.md

 Gently push the sensor board into the hole in the lid as shown.
 ![Lid with sensor](Images/Lid1.jpg)

-Cut a 45 degree tip into a piece of ABS filament and push it into the hole on the side of the lid, over the sensor and into the hole on the other side.
+Push a sharpened piece of ABS filament into the hole on the side of the lid, over the sensor and into the hole on the other side.
 Once you reach the entrance of the inner hole, cut the filament about 2mm from the side and hammer it the rest of the way in, it should be flush otherwise cut the rest off.
 Then repeat for the second hole.

 ![Lid with sensor](Images/Lid2.jpg)
 ![Lid filament pin](Images/Lid3.jpg)